sprigyig/DCPUAlpha/README.md

 The State of Things:
 -------------------

 Currently you can run demo.Main and you will get a spaceship in the void.
-This spaceship runs DCPU16 code from a binary and runs it.
+This spaceship loads DCPU16 code from a binary and runs it.

 You can interrupt the egines (#1-4 are the corners, clockwise starting in the top right.
 5 is the one on top, and 6 is the one on bottom.)
 The value of register a will determine how "on" the engine is.